The application has over 100 different settings to help improve quality of life for both users and carers. These sections cover :

 <<New>> A set of options to backup and restore the application settings on the device are now available.

 Set the backup filename, Save application settings to the filename, load the application settings from the backup file and delete the backup file.

 By setting the backup file to "", the load function will display a list of available files.

 The display format configures the default screen to display either digital text only, an analogue clock or a photo.
 The manual layout settings below can be used to configure all three of these modes simultaneously.

 Selecting photos will request access to the device external storage.

-A variety of display format options are available: 12/24 hour, uppercase texts, an option to remove the year from the date or configure the date specifically.
+A variety of display configuration options are available: 12/24 hour, uppercase texts, an option to remove the year from the date or configure the date format specifically.

 For all-day events and banner text a marquee mode can be enabled to scroll large messages across the screen.

 Text can be limited to a single line or multiple lines.